HOME PRODUCT INFO COOKING TOPICS OPERATING TIPS & MODS VIDEOS RESOURCES FORUMS SHOPPING

 Choosing A Brisket For Barbecue

-There are several considerations when selecting a brisket for barbecuing:
+There are several considerations when selecting a brisket for barbecuing.

-USDA Choice shield
+USDA Choice grade shield mark

 Branded Beef

-Some beef producers "brand" their beef products--not with a red-hot branding iron, but with fancy marketing names.
-Examples of successful branded beef include Certified Angus Beef (CAB), Meyer Natural Angus Beef, and IBP Chairman's Reserve Certified Premium Beef.
+Some beef producers “brand” their beef products—not with a red-hot branding iron, but with fancy marketing names.
+Examples of successful branded beef include Certified Angus Beef (CAB), Meyer Natural Angus Beef, and IBP Chairman’s Reserve Certified Premium Beef.
 Pretty much any meat that has a fancy name attached to it is a branded beef product.

 Producers say that branded products meet higher standards than non-branded beef, are of higher quality, and taste better.
 Some brands claim to choose younger cattle with more marbling that straddle the line between USDA Choice and USDA Prime grades.
 Meyer Natural says that its beef is produced without hormones or antibiotics.